Last updated date: Reason for update:

 Environment Protection Plan

-Arrangements should be developed for the protection of wildlife populations and ecosystems in parallel with radiation protection of people, consistent with international best practice.
-The arrangements should include identification of all potential exposure scenarios and pathways to the environment and affected biota with environmental radiological assessments of wildlife in their natural habitats based on the concept of reference organisms.
+Arrangements should be developed for the protection of wildlife populations and ecosystems in parallel with radiation protection of people, consistent with international best practice (s46(1)(d)(vii) of the Regulations).
+The arrangements should include identification of all potential exposure scenarios and pathways to the environment and affected biota, with environmental radiological assessments of wildlife in their natural habitats based on the concept of reference organisms.
+Refer to RPS G-1 Guide for Radiation Protection of the Environment.

 Decommissioning Plan

-Refer to Regulatory Guide: Decommissioning of controlled facilities
+Refer to Regulatory Guide: Decommissioning of controlled facilities.

 Section F: Extra information

+Applicants should provide additional information as shown in the table in section 46 of the Regulations specific to the type of authorisation sought.
 Applicants should enter the information in the space provided or state clearly where this information can be found in the accompanying documentation.
 The full title, version/edition, and approval date should be provided for all referenced documents.

 Applicants should complete the section(s) corresponding to the type of authorisation sought.